After much delay, I am finally getting around to writing a follow-up

 ...

-And then on the next recursive call we add our num
+}And then on the next recursive call we add our num to

-the summedValue
+the summedValue:

-and in our base case, we just return the
+return sum(nums, summedValue + num);and in our base case, we just return the

 const sum = (arr, summedValue = 0) => {